Oleg

 counter-intuitive effect at work here.
 Although the optical path

-taken by light is indeed longer, interference coatings work on the
+taken by light is indeed longer, interference coatings work on

-principle of "difference in optical path length" or "phase
+the principle of "difference in optical path length" or "phase

 thickness".
 This is because light tends to be coherent over the

 very small (tens to hundreds of nm) thickness of the coating.
-The

-be polarization dependent.
+reflection to be polarization dependent.

 [0015] Known in the art are methods of imparting antireflective

-properties to optical devices by coating them with single-layered
+properties to optical devices by coating them with

-or multilayered interferential coatings.
+single-layered or multilayered interferential coatings.

 [0016] Application of N sequential layers provides 2N parameters